Financial Aid

 Financial Aid for Study Abroad

-If you are eligible for federal, state, university, and/or departmental financial aid awards, then in many cases you can use the same awards when you study abroad.
-However, financial aid is generally not available during the summer or winter breaks.
+If you are eligible for federal, state, university, and/or departmental financial aid awards, then in many cases you can use the same awards when you study abroad during a semester or summer term.
 If not already, you should submit the Free Application for Federal Student Aid (FAFSA) — even if you do not believe you are eligible for additional aid.
 We encourage you to apply early in the calendar year for assistance in the upcoming academic year.

-For most study abroad programs, you are eligible to be considered for financial aid for no more than one academic year (two semesters) as an undergraduate student and no more than one semester as a graduate student.
-Generally, financial aid is not available in the summer, but you should speak with a study abroad advisor about strategies to make a summer program affordable.
+In most cases, you are eligible to be considered for financial aid for no more than one academic year (two semesters) of study abroad as an undergraduate student and no more than one semester as a graduate student.

 The Office of Financial Aid & Scholarships (OFAS) will take into consideration expenses such as airfare, increased living expenses, health insurance, and loss of employment while abroad as part of your aid package.
 We encourage you to speak with a Financial Aid counselor to discuss how your awards apply to the program you have identified.